peka01/ntr-test/docs/help/en/vouchers.md

-# Vouchers - Your Key to Trainings
+# Vouchers - Your ticket to trainings

 ## What are vouchers?

-Vouchers work as a digital currency in the system.
-Think of them as tickets to trainings - each training costs one voucher.
-This system makes it easy to keep track of who participates in what, and gives administrators control over training usage.
+Think of vouchers as tickets to trainings – simple and clear.
+Each training costs one card.
+It makes it easy to keep track of who's joining what, and gives you control over training usage.

-## How it works in practice
+## How it works

-### For new users
+### When you start
-When you are created as a user, you start with 0 vouchers.
-This is normal - you need to have vouchers assigned by an administrator before you can attend trainings.
+As a new user, you start with 0 vouchers.
+That's completely normal!
+You get cards from an administrator before you can participate in trainings.

 ### Registration vs attendance
-- **Registration is free**: You can register for as many trainings as you want without using vouchers
+- **Register for free**: Sign up for as many trainings as you want – no card is used
-- **Attendance costs**: A voucher is only deducted when you actually mark attendance for a training
+- **Attendance costs**: One card is deducted only when you actually mark attendance

-### Refunds
+### Get cards back
-If you cancel your attendance to a training, you get your voucher back immediately.
-This gives you flexibility to change your mind without losing vouchers.
+Cancel your attendance and you get the card back immediately.
+It's that simple!

-## Important rules to remember
+## Important rules

-### You need vouchers to participate
+### You need cards to participate
-- Without vouchers, you cannot mark attendance
+- Without cards you can't mark attendance
 - Always check your balance before marking attendance
-- If you don't have enough vouchers, contact an administrator
+- Need more cards?
+Contact an administrator

-### Vouchers cannot go below 0
+### Balance can't go negative
-- The system prevents your balance from becoming negative
+- The platform prevents the balance from going below 0
-- You cannot mark attendance if you don't have at least one voucher
+- You can't mark attendance without at least one card

-### Administrators manage vouchers
+### Administrators manage cards
-- Only administrators can add or remove vouchers
+- Only administrators can add or remove cards
-- Contact your administrator if you need more vouchers
+- Ask for more cards when you need them
-- Administrators can see all users' voucher balances
+- Administrators see all users' balances

-## Tips for using vouchers effectively
+## Tips for using cards smartly

-1. **Plan your trainings**: Register for trainings in advance, but mark attendance only when you're sure you can attend
+1. **Plan ahead**: Sign up for trainings early, but mark attendance only when you're sure
-2. **Keep track of balance**: Check your voucher balance regularly
+2. **Keep track**: Check your balance regularly
-3. **Cancel in time**: If you can't attend, cancel attendance as soon as possible to get the voucher back
+3. **Cancel in time**: Can't make it?
+Cancel attendance as soon as possible
-4. **Contact administrator**: Ask for more vouchers before you run out, not after
+4. **Ask for more**: Contact administrator before you run out, not after

-## Frequently asked questions
+## Common questions

-**Can I use vouchers from another user?**
+**Can I use someone else's vouchers?**
-No, vouchers are personal and cannot be transferred between users.
+No, vouchers are personal and cannot be shared.

 **What happens if I mark attendance by mistake?**
-You can cancel attendance immediately and get the voucher back.
+Cancel attendance immediately and you'll get the card back.

-**Can I get vouchers back if I miss a training?**
+**Do I get cards back if I miss a training?**
 Only if you marked attendance and then cancel it.
-If you never marked attendance, no voucher is consumed.
+Did you never mark attendance?
+Then no card is consumed.

-**Do I need to mark attendance right when the training starts?**
-No, you can mark attendance anytime, but it's good to do it in advance so the trainer knows you're coming.

-**What happens if I forget to mark attendance?**
-If you don't mark attendance, no voucher is consumed, but the trainer won't know you participated.